 The most significant advantage of the Picasso is its low price.
 There are no other options for on-the-go drawing and sketching as affordable as the Picasso.

-The Kamvas Studio 22 All-in-One is the Huion model of a stand-alone drawing tablet.
-The name is very similar to some other Huion models that aren't stand alone, so be sure you are getting the right one if mobile use is essential.
+The Kamvas Studio 24 All-in-One is the Huion model of a stand-alone drawing tablet.
+The name is very similar to some other Huion models that aren't stand-alone, so be sure you are getting the right one if mobile use is essential.

-The Kamvas Studio 22 All-in-One has a nearly 22-inch full HD IPS display screen with anti-glare glass to help you have the best drawing experience.
+The Kamvas Studio 24 A has a nearly 24-inch full HD IPS display screen with anti-glare glass to help you have the best drawing experience.

 Keep in mind that these two products are designed as computers first.
-Although they can run the drawing programs, you may lose out on display resolution, color coverage, or the paper-like feel that you can get with some of the other options.
+Although they can run drawing programs, you may lose out on display resolution, color coverage, or the paper-like feel you can get with the pen computers, which are drawing tablets first and computers second.

 Ready to Start Drawing?